Trinidad’s dynamic sporting scene

 The hockey year is split in two: the indoor season September-January and the outdoor season (on Tacarigua’s astroturf) March-August.
 Trinidad & Tobago Hockey Board: www.tthb.tstt.net.tt

-Dressage and show jumping instruction is available from Bays & Greys Riding Centre (Santa Cruz), Jericoe Stables (St Ann's), and Goodwin Heights (the St Ann’s 250-acre former coffee and cocoa estate in of Margaret "Muffy" Auerbach).
+Dressage and show jumping instruction is available from Bays & Greys Riding Centre (Santa Cruz); Jericho Stables (St Ann’s); Goodwin Heights (the St Ann’s 250-acre former coffee and cocoa estate in of Margaret “Muffy” Auerbach); Birtwyck Park (Piarco); Saddle Valley Stables (Santa Cruz); Sandy Hill Stables (Freeport); Valmont Stables (Santa Cruz); and Horses Helping Humans (Maracas).
 For trail riding, contact Hidden Valley (Chaguaramas) or Bonanza Stud Farm (Arima).
-Trinidad & Tobago Equestrian Association: www.ttea.4t.com, email@example.com
+Trinidad & Tobago Equestrian Association: www.ttequestrian.org • Horses Helping Humans: www.hhhtrinidad.weebly.com

 River kayaking is best in the wet season when rivers are full.
 The Yara and Marianne Rivers on the north coast are popular spots (Eric Blackman rents kayaks at the mouth of the Marianne).
 Caribbean Discovery Tours takes visitors kayaking in the Nariva Swamp.
 The Godineau River takes you through saltwater mangrove swamps and freshwater marshland.
 For sea kayaking, the Kayak Centre in Chaguaramas offers the sheltered waters of Williams Bay, and provides equipment.
 Take extra care in rainy season.
 Kayak Centre, T: 633-7871 • Caribbean Discovery Tours, T: 624-7281 • Eric Blackman (Marianne River), T: 669-3995

 Trinidad has one of the largest racing fleets in the Caribbean, and Chaguaramas is a major sailing hub.
 The racing season begins around November–December and continues till May–June.
 Dry season winds are stronger (northeast trade, consistent force 4-5), while in the wet season they tend to be lighter (1-3).
 The Sailing Association hosts 16 races, including general handicap races where any boat can take part.
-Trinidad and Tobago Sailing Association, T: 634-4210, W: www.ttsailing.org Trinidad & Tobago Sailing Association: 634-4210, www.ttsailing.org
+Trinidad & Tobago Sailing Association, 634-4210, www.ttsailing.org

 - Sporting Company of Trinidad & Tobago: 636-1401 or www.sportt-tt.com